A7med23/obsidian-sync/Game dev/How to make a video game - beginner godot tutorial -Brackey's.md

 # Audio

 ## music
-- make the audio stream player a scene on it's own and
+- make the audio stream player a scene on it's own and then set it as an autoload scene (scenes that play globally persistent throughout the entire game regardless of what scene is loaded)

+## coin pickup